AI for utilities: use cases and examples

 Logistic adjustments provided by AI

-In brief, machine learning assists energy companies in handling shipping operations for replacing assets, risk hedging, and improving delivery times as well as reducing overall costs.
+In brief, machine learning assists energy and utility companies in handling shipping operations for replacing assets, risk hedging, and improving delivery times as well as reducing overall costs.

 7. Enhancing inventory management